murffious/git-master-1/computers_knowledge.md

 cd ~ or terminal home
-Using Google Drive and things like Dropbox
+Using Google Drive and things like Dropbox and sharing files or using cloud storage

 OS -